M2Team/NanaBox/ReadMe.md

   Administrators user group.
 Windows 10 don't have that issue.
 - Due to HCS API limitation, the guest only supports UEFI Class 3 or UEFI without CSM or Hyper-V Gen 2 VM.
+- You may meet the UI frozen when lost the focus from the Settings menu in the NanaBox main window (the popup windows created by XAML Islands) unless switch to another application windows before switch back to the NanaBox main window, may caused by the design of XAML Islands and Remote Desktop ActiveX control.

 ## Development Roadmap